-Although I deal with anxiety, and I choose not to be defined by it, because I deal with autism it can be difficult to control because I have autism.
-Other people’s stories may be different.
+Although I deal with anxiety, and I choose not to be defined by it, because I deal with autism it can be difficult to control.
 Anxiety is something I manage.

-Maybe you were anxious child who is now an anxious adult, or maybe you’ve been through a bad experience and you developed anxiety later in life.
-But however, you get to deal with anxiety, it is possible that your mind is now in continual overdrive.
+Maybe you were an anxious child who is now an anxious adult, or maybe you’ve been through a bad experience and you developed anxiety later in life.
+But however, you deal with anxiety, it is possible that your mind is now in continual overdrive.

 Everything we think and feel is based on our perceptions and attitudes which are centred around anxiety.
-Anxiety is based on worries that may or may not happen.
-But when it comes to worry, perhaps you should ask ourselves, what would be the worst thing that could happen, and if it does happen, what will you do?
+Anxiety is based on worries that may not necessarily happen.
+When it comes to worry, ask yourself what would be the worst thing that could happen, and if it does happen, what will you do?

-Although we will all deal with anxiety differently, the biggest issue around anxiety is our inflexible, rigid and concrete mindset.
-With autism it’s near to impossible to correct that.
-To help with anxiety, look for exceptions, where scenarios may be all-black or all-white.
+We will all deal with anxiety differently, but the biggest issue around anxiety is our inflexible, rigid and concrete mindset.
+With autism it is near to impossible to correct.
+To help with my anxiety, I look for exceptions, where scenarios may be all-black or all-white.
 It is important to understand each situation in its wider context, without going into overdrive.

-We tend to live with assume, but we need to think about the fact that there will always be a logical reason.
-Nothing should be a worry until we know, and we have something to worry about, but that doesn’t always stop the worry.
+We tend to live with assume, but need to think there will always be a logical reason.
+Nothing should be a worry until we know and we have something to worry about, but that doesn’t always stop the worry.

-That will help us temporarily overcome how we feel about anxiety, but the key is also in how we learn to handle it.
+That can help us temporarily overcome how we feel and cope with anxiety, but the key is also in how we learn to handle it.
 Anxiety isn’t something you easily overcome, if at all.